lostways/andrewbbs/README.md

     - Add admin send to all feature
     - Add reply to message feature
     - Message pagination
+    - Link in in SMS?
+    - Encrypted Messaging
   - Alerts for new joins